moorthymadhanraj/madhan-repository/README.md

 ### Hi there 👋, My name is Raj
 #### I am Business Intelligence Data Analyst

-I am a BI Data Analyst helping organizations to make better decisions.
+Helping organizations to make better decisions.
 I can establish BI Solutions!!!!

 With broad understanding in data analysis and business intelligence strategies, I am confident in my capabilities to deliver valuable insights that propel business growth.